-What is Artificial Intelligence and Machine Learning?
+What is Artificial Intelligence and Machine Learning in Construction?

 Artificial intelligence (AI) is an aggregative term for describing when a machine mimics human cognitive functions, like problem-solving, pattern recognition, and learning.
 Machine learning is a subset of AI.
 Machine learning is a field of artificial intelligence that uses statistical techniques to give computer systems the ability to "learn" from data, without being explicitly programmed.
 A machine becomes better at understanding and providing insights as it is exposed to more data.